 What causes the Kia check engine to come on?

-The most common problem that triggers the check engine light on a Kia is old spark plugs, bad oxygen sensor, dirty mass airflow sensor, or a loose gas cap.
+The most common problem that triggers the check engine light on a Kia is old spark plugs, a bad oxygen sensor, a dirty mass airflow sensor, or a loose gas cap.

 Common problems that often cause Kia check engine light to say on include: